Building Operator Certification

 Indoor Air Quality Theory & Techniques (1 day)

 This class outlines preventative strategies for Indoor Air Quality (IAQ) in commercial and institutional buildings.
 Students will learn the different techniques and equipment used to measure for IAQ as well as how building systems interact with IAQ.
 Students will discuss control strategies for a preventative IAQ program.

 Electrical Systems & Distribution (1 day)

 In this class the student will learn the different electrical systems found in commercial and institutional buildings as well as various distribution methods.
 The class includes a hands-on electrical mapping project.
 Successful students will be able to understand and map electrical systems in existing buildings.

 This class will be a culmination of the previous classes in the BOC I program.
 Sustainable building operations, maintenance and planning will be reviewed.
 As a capstone class, students will prepare a cost-effective operations and maintenance energy management presentation for their designated facility.

-BOC Level II emphasizes preventative maintenance and advanced training through a set of seven one-day classes shown below.
-Successful completion of the BOC I program is a prerequisite for entry into the BOC II program.
-As with BOC I, eligible students who successfully complete this BOC II program earn the nationally-recognized BOC Level II “Training Certificate of Completion” credential.
-There is no BOC II exam nor certification.
+BOC Level II features advanced topics in efficient commercial facilities energy management, maintenance and operations.
+It is aimed at graduates of the BOC Level I program.
+The 7-day BOC II program integrates instruction with practical assignments to enable participants to produce a customized Building Systems Manual by the end of course.
+As with BOC I, eligible students who successfully complete this BOC II program earn the nationally-recognized BOC Level II “Training Certificate of Completion.”
+There is no BOC II exam.
 LRCC BOC II course # NCWK945L.